-Submission criteria will be available in March 2020.
+Submission criteria will be available in Summer 2020.

 The execution of a high-quality, multidisciplinary applied research program is at the core of the center’s mission—faculty who work with the center are encouraged to focus on developing real-life solutions to the topics they address.
 Faculty affiliated with the center are organized into groups based on the above seven areas of focus.
 Research Advisory Panels (RAPs) bring together faculty members with similar interests to work individually or in groups to develop new research initiatives.

 Addressing race-related problems requires a wide range of expertise; the center establishes and maintains relationships with interested faculty from across the university.
 The center provides these social scientists with both an identity and a location for research and training on racial topics and aids university researchers in the development and external funding of their projects.

 Finally, the center strives to become a national resource for race-related social science information for both academics and the general public, and it serves as a collection site for questionnaires, instruments, and relevant research resources.

 Return on Investment for Pilot Projects Over a 10 year Period

 The Center on Race and Social Problems awarded over $244,516 in pilot grants over a ten-year period from 2004 to 2014, which has resulted in a return on investment of $6.50 for every $1.00 allocated to a pilot grant.